Secale cereale L.

 Quality Factors:

 Rye harvested at boot stage typically produces 2 to 3 tons of dry matter per acre (4.48-6.72 MT/ha) with quality levels acceptable for many animal production groups.
-Thee nutritional content of cereal rye forage is widely variable depending upon the maturity of the forage; vegetative stage rye can have a crude protein content exceeding 20% and a TDN of 70%, whereas boot to full-heading can vary from 13 to 7% CP and 63 to 53% TDN, while straw may be only 4% CP and 44% TDN.
+The nutritional content of cereal rye forage varies widely depending upon the maturity of the forage; vegetative stage rye can have a crude protein content exceeding 20% and a TDN of 70%, whereas boot to full-heading harvested forage can vary from 13 to 7% CP and 63 to 53% TDN, and straw may be only 4% CP and 44% TDN.

 Anti-quality Factors: